-Set forth below is a summary of certain information concerning our share capital as well as a description of certain provisions of our articles of association, the registration rights agreement entered into in December 2014 to which we and certain shareholders are parties, as amended (the "2014 Registration Rights Agreement"), the registration rights agreement entered into in December 2015 to which we and certain ADS holders are parties (the "2015 Registration Rights Agreement") and relevant provisions of the Danish Companies Act.
+Set forth below is a summary of certain information concerning our share capital as well as a description of certain provisions of our articles of association, the registration rights agreement entered into in December 2014 to which we and certain shareholders are parties, as amended, or the 2014 Registration Rights Agreement, the registration rights agreement entered into in December 2015 to which we and certain ADS holders are parties or the 2015 Registration Rights Agreement, and relevant provisions of the Danish Companies Act (in Danish: Selskabsloven).
 Because the following is only a summary, it does not contain all of the information that may be important to you.
-The summary includes certain Rights Agreement and Danish law in effect as of the date of this prospectus supplement.
-The summary below does not purport to be complete and is qualified in its entirety by reference to applicable Danish Law and our articles of association, the 2014 Registration Rights Agreement and the 2015 Registration Rights Agreement, please note that ADS holders are not treated as our shareholders and do not have rights as a shareholder.
+The summary includes certain references to and descriptions of material provisions of our articles of association, the 2014 Registration Rights Agreement, the 2015 Registration Rights Agreement and Danish law in effect as of the date of this prospectus supplement.
+The summary below does not purport to be complete and is qualified in its entirety by reference to applicable Danish Law and our articles of association, the 2014 Registration Rights Agreement and the 2015 Registration Rights Agreement, copies of which are incorporated by reference into the registration statement of which this prospectus supplement forms a part.
+Further, please note that ADS holders are not treated as our shareholders and do not have rights as a shareholder.
 For more information regarding the rights of ADS holders, see "Description of American Depositary Shares" in the accompanying prospectus.